 - Median rent: $1,375 (17% rent)

-Planned communities around major Texas cities like Dallas and Houston are common (for more, check out Stacker’s “Best places to live in America”), but Cinco Ranch in Katy, Texas, tops them all.
-Like many planned communities, Cinco Ranch has an abundance of pools, tennis courts, and golf courses, but this Houston outpost also created an amateur radio society.
+Planned communities around major Texas cities like Dallas and Houston are common; and, like many planned communities, Cinco Ranch has an abundance of pools, tennis courts, and golf courses.
+This Houston outpost has something more though: It's also created an amateur radio society.

 Near mountain ranges and the Great Salt Lake, Kaysville is a suburb of Salt Lake City.
 Kaysville’s nature hotspots include the Utah State University Botanical Center.
-For more-thrill-seeking residents, the Cherry Hill amusement park and campground is a popular destination.
+The Cherry Hill amusement park in Kaysville is also a popular destination.

-On the banks of the Connecticut River, Norwich, Vermont, is a small New England town with a population of less than 4,000.
-Residents enjoy the town's charming activities, from the Saturday morning Norwich Farmers Market to scenic overlooks, covered bridges, and a craft beer scene.
+Along the banks of the Connecticut River, Norwich, Vermont, is a small New England town with a population of less than 4,000.
+Residents enjoy the town's charming activities, from the Saturday morning Norwich Farmers Market to scenic overlooks, covered bridges, and a bustling craft beer scene.

 Virginia: Stone Ridge

-Stone Ridge, just outside Washington, D.C., is a small Virginia city that packs in activities and amenities for its residents, from hiking trails to swimming pools, an amphitheater for concerts and plays, and a farmers market.
+Stone Ridge, just outside Washington D.C., is a small Virginia city that doesn't skimp on activities and amenities for its residents.
+The town boasts hiking trails, swimming pools, an amphitheater for concerts and plays, and a farmers market.

 West Virginia: Star City

 Founded in the early 20th century, Star City is a small town overlooking the Monongahela River.
-Today the city boasts the Edith B. Barill Riverfront Park, which has biking and walking trails, as well as access to the river via a public boat ramp.
+Today, the city boasts the Edith Barill Riverfront Park which has biking and walking trails and a public boat ramp providing easy access to the river.
 The Caperton Trail follows the river to Morgantown and passes the West Virginia University Arboretum.

 Wisconsin: Elm Grove

-Elm Grove is a small village with quaint charm, that's close enough to Milwaukee to provide all the perks of a major city.
-The town is packed with small businesses and is home to Elm Grove Village Park, which has a community pool and sports facilities.
-It's a popular spot for family picnics, as well.
+Residents of Elm Grove have the best of both worlds: small-town charm with close easy access to the amenities of city life thanks to its close proximity to Milwaukee.
+The town is packed with small businesses and is home to Elm Grove Village Park, which has a community pool and sports facilities and serves as a popular summertime spot for family picnics.

 Wyoming: South Park

 South Park in Teton County is at the doorstep of some of Wyoming's greatest attractions, making it an entertaining and diverse place for people to live.
-It's a small town, with less than 2,000 residents, but is close to the major tourist town, Jackson Hole.
-Residents can enjoy the hospitality services of Jackson Hole, as well as natural attractions like Yellowstone National Park and all the activities along the Snake River.
+It's a small town but is just 7 miles from the bustling tourist town of Jackson Hole, providing residents all the hospitality services of a world-class ski town along with natural attractions like Yellowstone National Park and all the activities along the Snake River.

-You may also like: Best boarding schools in America
+You may also like: Best places to raise a family in the West